ifnesi/chatbot-restaurant/README.md

 - Tokens per minute: 18,000

 If you prefer, you can opt to use OpenAI but it is a paid service.

+Qdrant, although has the [SaaS Cloud](https://qdrant.tech/documentation/cloud/) option this demo uses the local [in memory version](https://github.com/qdrant/qdrant-client) of it.

 ## Demo Diagram
 ![image](docs/demo_diagram.png)